irfanfauzi170845/Chart_testing/README.md

 7. Adding New Tests
 8. Generating Reports
 9. Saving File to Github Repository
-10. Application testing in this folder CHART_TESTING
+10. Application that used for CHART_TESTING
 11. CI/CD using Jenkins

 ---------------------